hl7dk/KL-dk/input/pagecontent/index.md

 ### Documentation in Danish
 The documentation of the FHIR profiles is also available in a Danish edition for non-FHIR users.
 This edition is called [FKI Lægmandsforklaringen](./LaegmandsforklaringAlleModellerV0.1.pdf)

-The HL7 FHIR-profiles are based on information modelling work done according to a common municipality architectural framework (Fælleskommunal rammearkitektur).
-The link is coming as soon as possible.
+The HL7 FHIR-profiles are based on [information modelling](./faellskommunalInformationsmodel.pdf) work done according to a common municipality architectural framework (Fælleskommunal rammearkitektur).

 ### Getting started
 To get a comprehension of the content included in FKI, and the way it may be combined to form meaningful collections of information, starter-examples have been created.